 Cleaning and Prevention:

-Another great thing about having your plants close at hand when it's too cold to go outside, is that you can't help but to notice them.
 The winter months are a great time to get to know your plants' personalities and to give them a good cleaning.
 Dust and microscopic debris build up on the plant's leaves which can block sunlight and the plant's pores.
 In addition, pests can be a problem as their eggs can flourish in the warmth of your home.
 Try cleaning the tops and bottoms of your plant's leaves with a damp cloth to remove any unwanted buildup that may be hindering your plant from being its healthiest.
 While you're at it, take a close look for insects and disease.
 They are pretty easy to spot, either flying or crawling around your plants.

 If you spot a problem, it's best to nip an infestation or blight in the bud.
 In most cases, warm water and a mild soap will do the trick to remove many common pests.
 For a deeper rooted problem, try an all natural pesticide or fungicide, which can be bought at your local hardware store.